deeptools/deepTools/README.md

 ### Documentation:

-Our [documentation](http://deeptools.readthedocs.org/) contains more details on the [individual tool scopes and usages](http://deeptools.readthedocs.org/en/latest/content/list_of_tools.html) and an [introduction to our deepTools Galaxy web server](http://deeptools.readthedocs.org/en/latest/content/help_galaxy_intro.html) including [step-by-step protocols](http://deeptools.readthedocs.org/en/latest/content/example_usage.html).
+Our [documentation](https://deeptools.readthedocs.org/) contains more details on the [individual tool scopes and usages](https://deeptools.readthedocs.org/en/latest/content/list_of_tools.html) and an [introduction to our deepTools Galaxy web server](https://deeptools.readthedocs.org/en/latest/content/help_galaxy_intro.html) including [step-by-step protocols](https://deeptools.readthedocs.org/en/latest/content/example_usage.html).

->Please see also the [FAQ](http://deeptools.readthedocs.org/en/latest/content/help_faq.html), which we update regularly.
+>Please see also the [FAQ](https://deeptools.readthedocs.org/en/latest/content/help_faq.html), which we update regularly.
-Our [Gallery](http://deeptools.readthedocs.org/en/latest/content/example_gallery.html) may give you some more ideas about the scope of deepTools.
+Our [Gallery](https://deeptools.readthedocs.org/en/latest/content/example_gallery.html) may give you some more ideas about the scope of deepTools.

->For more specific **troubleshooting, feedback, and tool suggestions**, please post [to Biostars](http://biostars.org).

 -------------------------------------------------------------------------------------------------------------------